mahedee/my-learning-playground/linux/Linux-command.md

     - Example: `groupadd developers` - create a new group 'developers'
     - Example: `usermod -aG developers batman` - add the user 'batman' to the group 'developers'
     - Example: `sudo groupdel developers` - remove the group 'developers' from the system with super-user privileges

+* __history__
+    - Command: `history`
+    - Description: Displays the command history.
+    - Example: `history` - display the command history
+    - Example: `history 10` - display the last 10 commands in the history
+    - Example: `!100` - repeat the command with the number 100 from the history

+* __Output Redirection__
+    - Command: `command > file`
+    - Description: Redirects the output of a command to a file.
+    - Example: `ls -l > file.txt` - save the output of the 'ls' command to a file 'file.txt'
+    - Example: `ls -l >> file.txt` - append the output of the 'ls' command to a file 'file.txt'
+    - Example: `echo "Hello, Linux!" > greeting.txt` - save the output of the 'echo' command to a file 'greeting.txt'
+    - Example: `cat file1.txt file2.txt > combined_files.txt` - save the output of the 'cat' command to a file 'combined_files.txt'

 ## References